200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-13-TheOldGrowth.md

 Everyone names the AREAS.

-Characters sharing an AREA may cooperate or sabotage, adding or subtracting 1 on each other’s rolls.
+Characters sharing an AREA may cooperate or sabotage, adding or subtracting 1 on each otherâ€™s rolls.

 Enter an unoccupied oval.
 Take turns...
 Roll a d6.